Tuning My Heart Quilts

 Well, it's not Monday yet, but here is our latest block.

-and celebrate 34 years of marriage too!
+My professor and I begin our Spring Break this weekend, and celebrate 34 years of marriage too!
 So you get the block early!!

 Block 8 of our sew-along is called Cats and Mice, I couldn't find any reason for the name which I would have been interested to know.
 This block is pieced in a very different way from all of the others.
 Hopefully you will learn something new about working with triangles...really big triangles.
 The fun thing is it makes the block go together pretty quickly and with only two seams to match.
 I am still having trouble getting my reds to photograph well, they often come out much darker than in real life.
 There is actually a difference in the two fabrics I used but you cannot tell from this photo.
 Oh well...maybe someday some new lighting in my little studio is in order.
 So without further ado let's get started with sewing the block together.